kamilio/toy-blocks/notes/python_instructions.md

 - Always await coroutines in tests.
 You define callbacks, so make sure to await them.
 - Must ask me when adding new mocks
     - When approved -a dd new mocks into the mock files or conftest

+# Verify files
+- Create only when specifically requested
+- Simplest possible way to test the component, whether the wiring is correct e.g. beeper should beep and we are done
+- main() method, however it should be only requested explicitely
+- I will include this file in my project for debuggin when needed

+# Other files when writing python code
+- No markdown files
+- No example files